 As an EU citizen you are entitled to:

-- set up a subsidiary branch of an existing EU-based business that is already registered in one EU country.
+- set up a subsidiary branch of an existing EU-based business that is already registered in one EU country

-- costing no more than €100
+- costing less than EUR 100

 - completing all procedures through a single administrative body

 - registering a company in another EU country online (through the national contact points)